What are the Main Symptoms of Autism in Girls?

 At present, autism is believed to be four times more likely in boys than girls.
 However, understanding how autism presents differently in girls may change this.
-Understanding whether these figures exist because autism is more common in boys or simply because it is more easily identified in boys is crucial in ensuring that girls with autism get the diagnosis and help they need.
+Understanding whether these figures exist because autism is more common in boys or simply because it is more easily identified in boys is crucial in ensuring that girls with autism get the timely diagnosis and help they need.

 The symptoms of autism in girls